perinbaraj/github-copilot-workshop/README.md

 # GitHub Copilot Hands-On Workshop

-Welcome to the GitHub Copilot Workshop!
+Welcome to the GitHub Copilot Challenge !
 This repository contains step-by-step exercises to help you master AI-powered coding.

 ## Prerequisites